 - Impaired control, like a failure to quit despite a desire to

 - Social problems, like having difficulties completing major tasks at work, school, or home

 - Risky behavior, like risky sex or even engaging in illegal activities

 - Drug effects, like tolerance and withdrawal symptoms

 The truth is that an addict cannot control himself or herself due to chemical changes in the brain.
 Although the scientific and medical community did not understand addiction at first, it’s clear now.
-This is as much a mental health disorder as depression, bipolar disorder and more.
-More often than not, the alcohol or drug abusers simply cannot control their actions, thoughts and behaviors.
+This is as much a mental health disorder as depression, bipolar disorder, and more.
+More often than not, alcohol or drug abusers simply cannot control their actions, thoughts, and behaviors.